Billing for a multi-entity business

 Lookup keys

 To efficiently manage product catalogues for connected accounts, use lookup keys.
-Product IDs and lookup key names only need to be unique for each account.
+Product IDs and lookup key names only need to be unique for each connected account.

 Entitlements